ipfs/ipld-explorer-components/README.md

 ## Usage

-**WARNING: This module is not intended to be re-used in it's current form by other projects.** It's just enough to work with a `create-react-app` set up, as long as you follow the steps below.
-There is much more work to do to make this a nice set of generic components.
+**WARNING: This module is not intended to be re-used in it's current form by other projects.** There is more work to do to make this a nice set of generic components.

 Install it from npm: